Panopticon-Project/panopticon-admin/code_of_conduct.md

 We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behaviour.
 We interpret the term “harassment” as including the definition in the [Citizen Code of Conduct](http://citizencodeofconduct.org/); if you have any lack of clarity about what might be included in that concept, please read their definition.
 In particular, we don’t tolerate behaviour that excludes people in socially marginalised groups.

 Private harassment is also unacceptable.
-No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact panopticonproject@protonmail.com immediately.
+No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact panopticonproject at protonmail.com immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.

 Likewise any spamming, trolling, flaming, baiting or other attention-stealing behaviour is not welcome.

 ## Moderation

 These are the policies for upholding our community’s standards of conduct.
-If you feel that a something needs moderation, please contact panopticonproject@protonmail.com
+If you feel that a something needs moderation, please contact panopticonproject at protonmail.com

 * Remarks that violate the P2 standards of conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed, but never targeting another user, and never in a hateful manner.)
 * Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.